IaaS vs PaaS vs SaaS – cloud service models compared

 Defining cloud computing services – IaaS, PaaS, SaaS

-So, it looks like the -aaS part of the acronyms are easy to understand.
-The concept of as-a-Service is clear, telling us that whatever the first letter stands for, that thing can be available to anyone anywhere with an Internet connection.
+So, the concept of as-a-Service seems clear.
+Whatever the first letter stands for, that’s what’s available to anyone, anywhere with an Internet connection.

-The strength with Cloud services is that users can increase or decrease the amount of remote resources that they need.
-They aren’t paying for and setting up their own equipment on-site and then finding that they don’t use it as much as they thought.
-They’re paying for what they use, more when they need it, less when they don’t.
-Shunting data and business processes to the cloud gives unmatched flexibility to businesses big and small and is a huge step up from the logistical and financial headaches of old-style IT.
+The advantage of Cloud services is that you can increase or decrease the amount of remote resources you need.
+You pay for what you use – paying more when you need it, and less when you don’t.
+Moving data and business processes to the cloud gives unmatched flexibility.
+Now businesses no longer have to deal with the logistical and financial headaches of old-style IT.

 Amazon Web Services’ IaaS is called the Elastic Compute Cloud, or EC2.
-IaaS packages like this look after storage, networking, servers, and virtualization components.
-It then usually falls to IaaS customers to install and maintain the operating system, databases, security components, and applications.
+IaaS packages like this look after storage and networking, as well as servers and virtualization components.
+All you need to do is simply install it.
+Then maintain the operating system, databases, security components, and applications.

 PaaS stands for “Platform-as-a-Service”